Student accommodation guide #2: private accommodation

-- More to organise: you'll be dealing direct with a landlord or letting agent (from a distance initially before moving in eg sorting out viewings etc)
+- More to organise: you'll be dealing direct with a landlord or letting agent to sort out viewings

 - Joint contracts: you may be asked to sign a joint contract.
 Be aware that this means you could be chased if someone else doesn't pay the rent.
-This is tricky when you don’t know your new housemates all that well.
+This is tricky when you don’t know your new housemates that well

-Don't feel pressured to sign up to something you're not comfortable with – many unis or student unions offer a contract-checking service to ensure you're not being ripped off or taken advantage of.
+Don't feel pressured to sign up to something you're not comfortable with – many unis or student unions offer a contract-checking service to ensure you're not being ripped off.

-That said, the private rental market varies from city to city, in terms of price, what you get for your money, competition (ie how early you need to start looking), the type and style of housing available etc.; so it’s really difficult to compare generally across the UK.
+That said it's hard to compare prices across the UK as the private rental market varies from city to city in terms of price, what you get for your money and competition (i.e. how early you need to start looking) as well as the type and style of housing available.

 Bare in mind, though, that private accommodation contracts tend to cover the entire year rather than just university term time – so you may be paying rent for a period while you’re not actually living there.
 Some landlords and agents who offer student properties will cater to this, but you should check this before signing anything.

 Read more: electricity and gas bills survival guide